hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

                         axis = 'l')
 ```

-Let's give the list components intuitive names for when we align our plot.
+Let's give the list components intuitive names to help in later steps.

 ```r
 names(top_half) <- c("fig4a", "fig4b", "fig4c", "fig4d", "fig4e")
 ```

-To create the figure, we can use the `plot_grid()` function again.
+To create the final figure, we can use the `plot_grid()` function again.
 However, we have to have the same number of rows or columns in the data to combine.
 Since the first row has three images (columns) and the second row has two, we will create the figure row by row, and then combine those rows into the full top half.

 In this exercise we are combining our figures to complete a full page.
 To ensure proper rendering of our image, it is helpful to save it to the final width and and height desired in the final figure.
 To ensure proper rendering, we will save each of our rows to file with a consistent width of '8.5', but different journals will have different requirements.